 A Section 125 Plan is a written plan that allows participants to receive certain benefits, called qualified benefits, on a pretax basis.
 Its name derives from Title 26, Section 125 of the United States tax code, which establishes the rules employers must follow when operating a cafeteria plan.

 An employer may sponsor a cafeteria plan if it employs workers who are subject to federal income taxes.
 The employer may be a sole proprietorship, corporation, partnership, LLC, or a government entity, as long as it employs an average of 100 employees or less for at least two years.
-Only employees, their spouses and dependents may participate in a plan.
+Only employees, their spouses, and their dependents may participate in a plan.
 Independent contractors, partners, members (of an LLC), and individuals who own more than 2% of an S corporation aren't eligible.

 How the Plans Work